The 3 Types of Annual Wellness Visits

 Medicare may cover most of the cost of these other services for enrollees.

-Again, each of the three AWV types are entirely covered for patients enrolled in Medicare Part B. On the provider end, the AWV is billable by three separate codes, as determined by the three varying types of wellness visits.
+Again, each of the three AWV types is entirely covered for patients enrolled in Medicare Part B. On the provider end, the AWV is billable by three separate codes, as determined by the three varying types of wellness visits.
+These codes are GO402, G0438, and GO439.

 If you’re a medical care provider, you’ll want to consider what technology or staff will be necessary to successfully manage annual wellness visits.